Pilot Award

 Purpose

-Pilot Awards are in the amount of $90,000 over one year.
+Pilot Awards are $100,000 over one year.
 These proposals have one (or two smaller) aims that describe work requiring one year to complete.
 They typically have only one PI with or without collaborators.
 Pilot Awards are designed for pilot/feasibility studies.

 Amount